badsectordev/socks-proxy-spoon/README.md

 (Adding a host and port that is useful to you)

-Reload your Hammerspoon Config and you should be good to go.
+Reload your Hammerspoon Config.

 There will be a menubar icon that you can click to toggle the proxy on and off.

 By default the proxy is off.

+Thats it!